elastic/aws-workshop/README.md

 # Repo to run the aws-workshop

-This shows how this is expected to work
+This shows how this is expected to work.
+You can find the guide [here](https://elastic.awsworkshop.io/).
 ![image](https://user-images.githubusercontent.com/35069463/219047402-55365cd1-5ed2-45be-acde-07c8214ab528.png)

 ### Getting started